megadoxs/Botania/doc/nbt-reference-1.20.1.md

 item data, such as block/entity inventories, or the lens that last affected a mana burst.

 #### Botania Items
-Items are listed in the order they are encountered in `BotaniaItems`, skipping those that need no special treatment beyond what Minecraft would do for items anyway.
+Items are listed in the order they are encountered in `BotaniaItems`, skipping those that need no special treatment beyond what Minecraft would do for items anyway. (e.g. vanilla tool, weapon, or armor data)
 - LexicaBotaniaItem (`botania:lexicon`):
   - `botania:elven_unlock` (boolean) - whether to render it with the alternate Elven look
 - WandOfTheForestItem (`botania:twig_wand` and `botania:dreamwood_wand`):